-Net cash used in operating activities was approximately \$2.2 million and \$356,000 for the six months ended June 30, 2018 and 2017, respectively.
-The increase in cash used in operating activities in 2018 compared to 2017 is primarily related to the increased spending on research and development activities for PCS-499 licensing, program and testing costs, including internal staff costs and increased general and administrative costs related to internal staff growth, professional fees for legal, accounting, advisory and consulting costs for operations and the costs of being a public company.
-In addition, we incurred a cybersecurity fraud loss of approximately \$144,000 in January 2018, which is recognized in general and administrative expenses.
+We used net cash in our operating activities of \$3,243,938 and \$978,823 during the nine months ended September 30, 2018 and 2017, respectively.
+The increase in cash used in operating activities in 2018 compared to 2017 is primarily related to the increased spending on research and development activities for PCS-499 licensing, program and testing costs, including internal staff costs and increased general and administrative costs related to internal staff growth, professional fees primarily for legal and accounting, and other costs of being a public company.
+In addition, we incurred a cybersecurity fraud loss of approximately \$144,000 in January 2018, which was recognized in general and administrative expenses.